Claire-Potter/Belle-Musique-Studio/README.md

 8. Follow the steps in the Maintaining Code section above to make and save changes to your own repository
 9. Remember you will need to create your own version of the env.py file for the credentials
 10. Payments will not work unless you set up your own account with Stripe and integrate.
+11. An AWS account will be required for static and media files.

 # References